dgroomes/vanilla-kafka/README.md

   * `startKafka` start Zookeeper and Kafka
   * `stopKafka` start Kafka and Zookeeper
   * `createTopics` create the input and output Kafka topics
+  * `cleanState` clean the Kafka Streams state directory (RocksDB data) for when things get messed up

 Dependencies required across all commands include: